aseprite/aseprite/docs/manual/manual.rst

 ``3``, ``4``, ``5``, or ``6`` in the keyboard.
 When you zoom, the pixel above the mouse cursor will be centered in the current editor.

+You can zoom while you are drawing too.

 Scrolling
 =========

+To scroll the image you can press the ``Space bar`` key (and keep it pressed) and then drag the image with the mouse button.

+When you are drawing you will notice that moving the mouse outside the bounds of the editor will scroll the image to continue.
+``TODO configuration about smooth/big step scroll``

 Selecting
 =========